k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11a_tdm_sequence_implementation_based_on_catalog.md

 Fabric V8.2 has added the [Sequences tab](/articles/39_fabric_catalog/10_catalog_settings.md#sequences-tab) to the Catalog.
 This tab allows to set up the sequences that can be generated in a project as part of a population or any other flow.

-## Catalog-based Sequence TDM Implementation Steps
+## Catalog-based Sequence Implementation Steps

-### I. Populating the Sequence Tab
+### I. Catalog - Populating the Sequence Tab

 Adding the Sequence classification to sequence tab and setting the data generator for each sequence.

 Click [here](/articles/39_fabric_catalog/10_catalog_settings.md#sequences-tab) for instructions.

 ### II.
-Adding the Sequence Classification to the Tables
+Catalog - Adding the Sequence Classification to the Tables

 Currently, the Catalog does not automatically identify the sequence fields.
 Thus, after a list of sequences has been set in the **Sequences** tab, the relevant Catalog fields should be manually marked as sequences.
+Build the Catalog artifacts when completing the manual updates.

 Click [here](/articles/39_fabric_catalog/10_catalog_settings.md#sequences-tab) for instructions.

 ### III.
-Adding the Catalog Masking Actor to the Load and Rule-based Data Generation Flow
+TDM Implementation Changes

-Run the [TDMLUInit](05_tdm_lu_implementation_general.md#ii-run-the-tdmluinit-flow) flow to add the **CatalogMaskingMapper** Actor to the load and data generation flows.
+- Run the [TDMLUInit](05_tdm_lu_implementation_general.md#ii-run-the-tdmluinit-flow) flow to regenerate the load and rule-based data generation flows.

+- Add the following Global on each LU for which the sequences should be populated by the Catalog: **TDM_USING_CATALOG_SEQUENCES**.
+Set the Global to **true**.

 ### Optional - Overriding the Catalog's Sequence Logic